-Citizenship hurdle ‘risks stigmatizing welfare aid’
+Citizenship hurdle ‘risks stigmatising welfare aid’

 swissinfo.ch: Does the vote indicate that people receiving social assistance are not worthy of becoming Swiss?

-I.H .: Yes.
+I.H.: Yes.
 It is already the case that the requirements for citizenship in Switzerland are generally very high.

 swissinfo.ch: Do you understand the reasoning of voters in Aargau?

-I.H .: When it comes to social welfare, many people just think of the cases of abuse that are highlighted in newspapers.
+I.H.: When it comes to social welfare, many people just think of the cases of abuse that are highlighted in newspapers.
 It is understandable that people want to make access to civil rights more difficult for welfare abusers.

 But the reality on the ground is often different.
 There are many people who face a crisis and need support only once in their lifetime.
 Almost half of such people no longer need social assistance within the space of one year.
 Others may not earn enough to support a family and may depend on supplementary social service contributions for a period of time.